 And yes…there can be some snow for a couple of days in Santorini in the winter but for people who live in snow-ey countries or areas, the Santorini snow looks like a joke:

 Spring lighter clothes and even a swimsuit in May!
 March also has unpredictable weather sometimes in Santorini (and in Greece), but nothing to worry about.
 Chances are that you will get sunny days with around 15-20 degrees Celsius, though.
 In April, the weather becomes warmer every day and it can reach 25 degrees celsius with clear skies and sun.
 However, May is definitely the month to start swimming in Santorini (even though the sea waters might still be slightly cold from the winter).
 If you are planning to visit Santorini in May you definitely need to bring your swimsuits, bikinis, monokinis, shorts, t-shirts and summer dresses.
+However, if you are visiting Santorini in April you do need to bring jackets and warm clothes.

 May in Santorini feels like summer in major European cities (London, Paris)!